ryanthtra/prototypes/js-conditionals/README.md

 What is the result?

-Add a commented out line in your code with your answer if you dare!
+Add a comment in your code with your answer if you dare!

 ## Conditionals

 #### Create some more variables

-1. Create a variable named `myTruth` Set it to `true`
+1. Declare a variable named `myTruth` Set its value to `true`
-2. Create a variable named `myLie` Set it to `false`
+2. Declare a variable named `myLie` Set its value to `false`

 #### Create some conditionals